frmichel/sparql-micro-service/README.md

 This project is a PHP implementation for JSON-based Web APIs.
 It comes with multiple configuration options to fit most specific APIs (e.g. add specific HTTP headers, configure a cache database) and can generate **provenance information** added to the graph being produced at the time a SPARQL micro-service is invoked.

+## Examples and Demo

+You can check out some services we published at [https://sparql-micro-services.org/](https://sparql-micro-services.org/).
-An **HTML documentation and test interface** is generated dynamically from the description of a SPARQL micro-service, that embeds http://schema.org/Dataset annotations to **make your service discoverable** using for instance [Google Dataset Search](https://datasetsearch.research.google.com/search?query=flickr%20sparql&docid=88YllZoR%2BmJMuXMgAAAAAA%3D%3D).
+An **HTML documentation and test interface** is generated dynamically from the micro-service description, that embeds http://schema.org/Dataset markup data to **make the service discoverable** using for instance [Google Dataset Search](https://datasetsearch.research.google.com/search?query=flickr%20sparql&docid=88YllZoR%2BmJMuXMgAAAAAA%3D%3D).

+A **[demo](http://sparql-micro-services.org/demo-sms?param=Delphinapterus+leucas)** showcases the use of SPARQL micro-services to integrate, within a single SPARQL query, biodiversity data from a regular Linked Data source with non-RDF data resources: photos, scientific articles, life traits, audio recordings, all obtained through dedicated Web APIs.

-The project comes with several example SPARQL micro-services, allowing for instance to search photos matching some tags on [Flickr](https://www.flickr.com/), or tunes whose titles match a given name in [MusicBrainz](https://musicbrainz.org/).
+This project comes with several example SPARQL micro-services, allowing for instance to search photos matching some tags on [Flickr](https://www.flickr.com/), or tunes whose titles match a given name in [MusicBrainz](https://musicbrainz.org/).
-Other services are designed to query major biodiversity data sources such as the [Global Biodiversity Information Framework (GBIF)](https://www.biodiversitylibrary.org/), the [Biodiversity Heritage Library](https://www.biodiversitylibrary.org/) or the [Encyclopedia of Life traits bank (EoL)](http://eol.org/traitbank).
+Other services are designed to query major biodiversity data sources such as the [GBIF](https://www.biodiversitylibrary.org/), [BHL](https://www.biodiversitylibrary.org/) or [EoL](http://eol.org/traitbank).
 See the services available in this in [this repository](services/) as well as the [TaxrefWeb repository](https://github.com/frmichel/taxrefweb/tree/master/sparql-micro-services).
-Each micro-service is further detailed in its own dedicated folder.

 ## Documentation